 To understand more about the specific zoning laws of your district in Philadelphia, use the city's Quick Reference Guide.

-You can also click here to learn more about the zoning regulations your particular project will be subjected to in Philadelphia.
+You can also go here to learn more about the zoning regulations your particular project will be subjected to in Philadelphia.
 You'll also learn about how historic preservation and art commission regulations impact your building construction.

 While this brief guide has covered the basics of zoning designations, they're just one of the many things you need to know when it comes to constructing a building.
+Check out this explainer series to learn about all the steps involved.